Azure/torchtune-azureml/README.md

 The representative features are as follows:

-- **Easy Model Tuning**: Torchtune is a PyTorch-native library that simplifies the SLM fine-tuning, making it accessible to users without advanced AI expertise.
+- **Easy Model Tuning**: torchtune is a PyTorch-native library that simplifies the SLM fine-tuning, making it accessible to users without advanced AI expertise.
-- **Easy Application of Distributed Training**: Torchtune simplifies the setup for distributed training, allowing users to scale their models across multiple GPUs with minimal configuration.
+- **Easy Application of Distributed Training**: torchtune simplifies the setup for distributed training, allowing users to scale their models across multiple GPUs with minimal configuration.
 This feature significantly reduces users' trial-and-errors.
-- **Simplified Model Evaluation and Quantization**: Torchtune makes model evaluation and quantization straightforward, providing built-in support to easily assess model performance and optimize models for deployment.
+- **Simplified Model Evaluation and Quantization**: torchtune makes model evaluation and quantization straightforward, providing built-in support to easily assess model performance and optimize models for deployment.
-- **Scalability and Portability**: Torchtune is flexible enough to be used on various cloud platforms and local environments.
+- **Scalability and Portability**: torchtune is flexible enough to be used on various cloud platforms and local environments.
 It can be easily integrated with AzureML.

 For more information about torchtune, please check [this link](https://pytorch.org/torchtune/).